Report concerning the death of Abraham Lincoln

 A severely injured Lincoln was transported to a boarding house across the street from the theater, where he died at 7:22am on April 15, with Leale holding his hand.
 Lincoln’s body was removed to the White House and placed on his bed in the “Lincoln bedroom,” where an autopsy was performed.
 The autopsy was limited solely to the head, where the cause of death lay.

 The eyewitness report filed by Dr. Leale after the assassination is the earliest account of the events of April 15.
 He referenced his report during a Congressional hearing into Lincoln’s assassination in 1867 but the original copy was not unearthed until 2012.
+View the first and last page of the report can be viewed below.

 Download a high-resolution version of this document from the National Archives’ online catalog.